rplacelive/game/MANUAL.md

 ![image](https://user-images.githubusercontent.com/73035340/184679276-f5d48324-beb7-421e-a58f-1749705ee75f.png)

 5. Clone the project with git.
-This can be done with `git clone https://rslashplace2/rslashplace2.github.io`
+This can be done with `git clone https://github.com/rplacelive/game`

-6. Enter the cloned project directory with `cd rslashplace2.github.io`.
+6. Enter the cloned project directory with `cd game`.
 Run `bun i` to install all required packages respectively.

 7. Run the server with `bun run server.js`